Secrets about Cholesterol

 High blood pressure, High Cholesterol, Insulin and Heart Attacks

-I hope to show that these are not the primary contributors to arterial damage, but research shows they are really secondary symptoms of the real causes of the accumulation of arterial plaque!
+I hope to show that two of these are not the primary contributors to arterial damage, but research shows they are really secondary symptoms of the real causes of the accumulation of arterial plaque!
 Dr Rath and Dr Linus Pauling have done extensive research on how plaque accumulates – and even how it is reversed!
 As the heart pumps blood and the arteries expand to 50% their original size (this may be where HBP is a contributor, but more on that later!) they require collagen to repair the arterial cracks.
 Vitamin C, l-proline and l-lysine are what the body requires to manufacture collagen.
 A lack of any one of these ingredients may cause a problem, but since lysine is abundant in vegetables and proline in meats, vitamin C is thought to be the limiting factor in most cases.
 Much of the research of these doctors focuses on vitamin C and lysine2.

 REDUCING ARTERIAL PLAQUE